waterbearlang/tardigrade/README.md

 * Moss Piglet: GUI toolkit for Sketchdance for building declarative and customizable programmign and creation tools.
 * Alley: Optional server-side connector to allow Waterbear to work with external systems beyond web pages, like Arduino, Raspberry Pi, etc.

 Outside of Sketchdance, several other libraries are used to help make Waterbear work.
+These are part of my evolving [Standard Stack](https://hackmd.io/@dethe/rJHyDz3eS)

 * [pagjs](https://pegjs.org/) is used to build the Moonshine parser
-* [heresy](https://github.com/WebReflection/heresy/) is used to build HTML from object parse trees
+* [heresy](https://github.com/WebReflection/heresy/) is used to build HTML from object parse trees, like a very lightweight version of React
+* [immer](https://medium.com/hackernoon/introducing-immer-immutability-the-easy-way-9d73d8f71cb3) is a library to work with immutable data in JavaScript
+* [Ramda](https://ramdajs.com/) (probably, there are still a couple of other contenders) for functional programming support and standard library
+* [ShareDB](https://github.com/share/sharedb) (probably) for collaborative JSON and text